litheblas/nisse/backend/README.md

 ## Deployment

-The backend is automatically built into a Docker image when a new commit is pushed to the `main` (with the name `main`) or `dev` (with the name `nisse-dev`) branches, with a new version tag for each commit.
+The backend is automatically built into a Docker image.

+- The image `nisse-dev` is built for every commit to the `main` branch.
+- The image `nisse` is built for every new release.

 The Docker image is pushed to the GitHub Container Registry.
 To deploy the backend, update the tag of the image used in the docker compose files in [the infra repository](https://github.com/litheblas/infra/tree/master/salt/pillar/docker/stacks).

 When the docker container starts, it will automatically run the migrations on